 Between 2004 and 2008, over 75,000 people died in auto accidents because they did not wear a seat belt, almost the same amount of people it would take to fill the Dallas Cowboy's football stadium with an 80,000 seat capacity.
 If all the fans in that stadium suddenly died at once, we would certainly be alarmed!

-Think about it: in four years the number of preventable auto accident deaths is almost equivalent to a stadium full of people.
-According the the National Highway Traffic and Safety Administration, 13,000 lives could be saved every year if every passenger wore their seat belt for every single car trip, even short ones.
+Think about it: In four years, the number of preventable auto accident deaths is almost equivalent to a stadium full of people.
+According to the National Highway Traffic and Safety Administration, 13,000 lives could be saved every year if every passenger wore their seat belt for every single car trip—even short ones.

 - seat belts

 - air bags

 Ironically, some people believe that they do not need to wear a seat belt if they have airbags.
 In fact, airbags can be deadly if the passenger is thrown into them when not being restrained by a seat belt.
 Not only does a seat belt work by restraining a passenger but it also functions to spread the impact of the crash across the body.
 Belts with safety harnesses are much safer than the old-style lap belt.
 And if you are wondering, the safest location in the car is the center position in the back seat with a shoulder harness system.

 Seat belts save lives & prevent serious injuries by: